Lahsuni bhindi recipe With step by step photos. Okra flavored with garlic and spiced with Indian spices. A vegan dish.

 - some chopped coriander or mint leaves for garnishing

 - Rinse, wipe and dry the okra.
 Slice each okra vertically, into two or four slices.

 - Add okra.
 Stir in salt.
-Cover the pan and let the bhindi cook for 5 minutes.
+Cover the pan and let the okra cook for 5 minutes.

-- cook without any lid till the oil starts separating and the bhindi has cooked.
+- Cook without any lid till the oil starts separating and the okra has cooked.

-- if the okra mixture starts to stick to the pan, then sprinkle some water and continue to cook.
+- If the okra mixture starts to stick to the pan, then sprinkle some water and continue to cook.
 Stir for some times, when the okra is cooking.

-- garnish lahsuni bhindi with some coriander or mint leaves and serve lahsuni bhindi with roti or phulkas.
+- Garnish with some coriander or mint leaves and serve with roti or phulkas.